 About Grant Patten

-Grant Patten is Vice President, Marketing, at Front Row Insurance.
-Grant has an insurance background with about 6 years of experience at CSIO, where he did plenty of marketing communications work for that organization.
+Grant Patten is Vice President, Marketing, at Front Row Insurance Brokers Inc. Grant has an insurance background with about six years of experience at CSIO, where he did plenty of marketing communications work for that organization.
 Grant has also worked as a Technical Writer at CIBC, and as a Research Assistant at the University of Toronto.
-He holds a bachelor’s degree in Film Studies (Ryerson University) and a master’s degree in Information Studies (University of Toronto).
+He holds a Bachelor’s degree in Film Studies (Ryerson University) and a Master’s degree in Information Studies (University of Toronto).
 He is also a Project Management Professional (PMP)®.